 Foreign exchange risk

-The Group’s home market consists of Finland, Sweden, Denmark and the Baltics.
-HKScan is active in ten countries altogether.
+The Group’s domestic market consists of Finland, Sweden, Denmark and Baltic countries.
 The company produces, sells and markets pork, beef, poultry and lamb products, processed meats and convenience foods to retail, food service, industry and export sectors.

 The subsidiaries must hedge balance sheet items in full amount and committed cash flows from 50 to 100 per cent.
-In addition, forecasted, highly probable cash flows are hedged 0–50 per cent for up to 12 months into the future.
-The Group Treasury can use currency forwards, options and swaps as hedging instruments.
-The Treasury targets to hedge fully its significant foreign exchange risk exposures.
+In addition, forecasted, highly probable cash flows are hedged 0 - 50 per cent for up to 12 months into the future.
+Group Treasury can use currency forwards, options and swaps as hedging instruments.
+Treasury targets to hedge fully its significant foreign exchange risk exposures.

 The equities of the Group’s non-euro-denominated subsidiaries and associates are presented in the following table in million euros.